 In the weeks before moving out, start packing up rooms that you don’t use often.
 If you barely use your kitchen, start packing up pots and pans, and leave the essentials until move-out day.
-If your living room has tons of card games and books that you won’t need, just pack them in a box and set it aside.
+If your living room has tons of card games and books that you won’t use before moving, just pack them in a box and set it aside.

-It’s important to guarantee transportation: whether you’re doing it yourself or hiring movers.
+It’s important to guarantee transportation.
+Whether you’re doing it yourself or hiring movers, it is necessary to get a car or truck with enough space to load up your belongings.
 Even if you have an SUV, you might still need assistance with larger items.
 Hiring movers from the start could save you a lot of headache.
 Just take our word for it— renting a van or hiring movers will guarantee a smooth move-in.

 Moving out is stressful enough, you don’t want to worry about pets adding to the chaos.
 Pets can become especially anxious and nervous during a move-out.
 So save Fido from the stress and leave them with a friend or at doggy daycare during the move.

-Bring a tape measure with you and measure before yo unpack.
+Bring a tape measure with you and measure before you unpack.
 This way you’ll know where everything fits, and can unpack accordingly.
-This is important because each apartment’s floor plan can vary, and moving things once they’re unpacked is not as easy as it sounds.
+This is important because each apartments’ floor plan can vary, and moving things once they’re unpacked is not as easy as it sounds.

 Moving with only two hands is hard work.
 Buy some beer and wine, pair it with some snacks, and invite your friends over!
 It’s a great way to catch up while also getting help with particularly heavy items.
 When you’re done, unpack the party games and have a little move-in party!

-From finding an apartment to finding movers, moving can be stressful.
+From searching for an apartment to finding movers, relocating can be stressful.
 So in 2015, we set out to create a service that would change the way people find apartments.
-We created AptAmigo, the first VIP apartment finding experience, and made it completely free to clients.
-Click here to learn more about how it works, and get in touch with your own personal apartment expert.
+We created AptAmigo, the first VIP apartment locating experience, and made it completely free to clients.
+Click here to learn more about how it works, and to get in touch with your own personal apartment expert.